Watson-Crick conjugates of words and languages: Introduction

 \section{Introduction}

 Conjugates of a word are significant in the field of combinatorics on words as they have numerous applications in cryptography (\cite{belkheyar2023introducing}), biology (\cite{walter2015consistent}), and other areas.
-Our analysis in this paper focuses on the Watson-Crick conjugates of a word, a generalization of the conjugates of a word, from the perspective of formal language theory.
+Our analysis in this work focuses on various combinatorial, structural, and language-theoretic properties of Watson-Crick conjugates, or $\theta$-conjugates (where $\theta$ is an antimorphic involution) of words - a generalization of the conjugates of words.